maonimisi/binary_trees/README.md

 # binary_trees
-This repositry contain projects from Binary Trees
+This repository contain projects from Binary Trees